julianfaraway/faraway/docs/LMR/errata2.md

----
-title: Errata for Linear Models with R, 2nd Edition
+# Errata for Linear Models with R, 2nd Edition
-author: Julian Faraway
-output:
- html_document:
-  theme: cosmo
----

 Errata are corrected as found and incorporated into newly printed copies of the book.
 This means that not all the errata listed below exist in your copy of the book.
 If you see any